FormidableLabs/victory-axis/README.md

 Any styles passed in as props will be merged with this set of default styles.
 **Default** See above
 **PropType** node

+### containerElement

+This prop determines whether to render Victory Scatter in a `<g>` or `<svg>` element.
+It is useful to set this prop to "g" if you are composing Victory Scatter with other victory components.

+**PropTypes** "g" or "svg"

+**Default** `containerElement: "svg"`

+#### animate

+This prop determines whether or not to animate transitions as data changes.
+Animation is handled by [Victory Animation](https://github.com/FormidableLabs/victory-animation)

+**PropTypes** bool

+**Default** `animate: false`

+**TODO: write detailed descriptions for the following props**
+  - showGridLines: React.PropTypes.bool
+  - crossAxis: React.PropTypes.bool
+  - axisStyle: React.PropTypes.node
+  - tickStyle: React.PropTypes.node
+  - gridStyle: React.PropTypes.node

 ### Required Prop Types by Scale